Xavious2604/TaskDesk/README.md

 - [ ] Time tracking with Pomodoro timer
 - [ ] Dark/Light theme toggle

-## 🤝 Contributing
+## 🤝 Collaboration & Contact

-Contributions are welcome!
-This is a proprietary enterprise application developed at Sensys Technologies Pvt.
-Ltd.
+**⚠️ Enterprise Software Notice**: This is proprietary enterprise software developed for Sensys Technologies Pvt.
+Ltd. The source code, database schemas, and business logic are confidential intellectual property and cannot be publicly shared or distributed.

+**For Professional Inquiries**:
+- Technical discussions about architecture and design decisions
+- Collaboration opportunities on similar enterprise projects
+- Questions about the development experience

+Please reach out through the contact information below.

-## 📄 License
+## 📄 License & Copyright

+**© 2024 Sensys Technologies Pvt.
+Ltd. - All Rights Reserved**

-This project is proprietary software developed by Sensys Technologies Pvt.
-Ltd. All rights reserved.
+This project is proprietary and confidential enterprise software.
+The source code, documentation, database schemas, and all associated intellectual property are owned exclusively by **Sensys Technologies Pvt.
+Ltd.**

+**Restrictions**:
+- ❌ Source code is not available for public access
+- ❌ No code distribution or reproduction permitted
+- ❌ Implementation details are confidential
+- ❌ Commercial use prohibited without authorization

+**Portfolio Use**: This documentation is shared solely for professional portfolio purposes to showcase development capabilities and project experience.

+For licensing inquiries or partnership opportunities, please contact Sensys Technologies Pvt.
+Ltd. directly.

 ## 👨‍💻 Developer